Environmental regulation changes

 Land Use Planning and Approvals Act 1993; Environment Protection Notice under EMPCA issued by council or EPA.
 The marine farming sector has been regulated by the Department of Primary Industries, Parks, Water and Environment (DPIPWE) under the

-On 13 June 2016, the Tasmanian Government announced changes to improve the regulatory framework surrounding finfish farming activities, reflecting the significant growth in the industry.
-The EPA, as the State's existing independent environmental regulator, was handed the responsibility for the environmental regulation of salmonid hatcheries and farms.
-The EPA's focus is on the day to day environmental regulation of both marine farming and freshwater hatcheries, while the functions of industry planning and development associated with both the inland and marine finfish farming sectors remain under the jurisdiction of the Minister for Primary Industries and Water.
+In June 2016, the Tasmanian Government announced changes to the regulatory framework surrounding finfish farming activities, reflecting the significant growth in the industry.
+The EPA became responsible for the environmental regulation of both freshwater hatcheries and marine farms, and so that this could commence immediately, the EPA Director was provided relevant delegations under the Marine Farming Planning Act 1995 and Living Marine Resources Management Act 1995.
+The functions of industry planning and development however, remained under the jurisdiction of the Minister for Primary Industries and Water.